 Some drivers will even test out using Super vs Standard Unleaded petrol and seeing if using the Super Unleaded gives them those extra miles making it worthwhile to make the switch, this can vary from manufacturer and model so it is worth trying a tank.

 - Track Your Fuel Use

 Fuelly.com is a great tool for tracking how much you spend on fuel and how many miles you achieve from each tank.
 It can be a good indicator of how you drive combined with how efficient your vehicle is.
 You are shown interesting facts in the form of graphs, charts and totals which can be surprising to see how your MPG changes and how much money you spend on fuel.

-Don’t be a bigot!
-Have you stayed loyal to the same manufacturer for years or just always driven hatchbacks?
-Test drive a different make or type of vehicle and you may be surprised when you like one.
-Although it can be difficult to gauge things like fuel efficiency and reliability on a test drive, you may like other features such as comfort, driveability, looks or mod cons.
+Have you stayed loyal to the same manufacturer for years or only ever driven hatchbacks?
+No – of course not!
+It’s always worth test driving different makes or models as you may be surprised when you like one!
+Although gauging things like fuel efficiency and reliability on a test drive can be tricky, this is usually written in the manufacturer’s guidelines and so look for other features such as comfort, driveability, looks or mod cons that you may like.